 “Alcohol.
 Kat.
 Adrienne.
 On a beach together – DANGER,” Eddie actually dives into the water and swims back to the dingy.
 I almost wet my pants laughing.
 Had to back it up and watch it a few times.

 We didn’t get to see a whole lot of Adrienne’s return on tonight’s episode, but the teasers were unbelievable.
 The cat’s out of the bag now about why Amy hates Kat (pun intended).
-Apparently, Amy caught her crewmate giving her boyfriend a blowjob one night.
+Apparently, Amy caught her crewmate carrying out a sex act on her boyfriend one night.
 And when they all get back aboard, all hell breaks loose.

 We see Kat slamming doors shut in Amy’s face.
 And Kat telling Kate that Amy “has some issues with her” and she doesn’t want to deal with her.
 The Kate turns on Amy in the meanest-sounding way.